JuliaActors/Actors.jl/docs/src/actors.md

       From worker 2:    Tell me where you are!
 ```

 Actors are created with a behavior function and eventually partial arguments to it.
-We can then send them the remaining arguments later.
+We send them the remaining arguments later with a message.

 ## Links

-The actor returned a [`Link`](@ref) over which it can receive messages.
+Creating an actor returnes a [`Link`](@ref) over which it can receive messages.
 This is its only representation.

 ## Messages